 The whole point of this proof is to keep the function both length-preserving and easily computable.
-The obvious functions fall into one of two classes.
+Obvious functions fall into one of two classes.

-- 1. Easily computable, but not length-preserving.
-Whenever one has a DistNPhard problem, one can have a hard-to-invert function f that transfers protocols of this problem into its results.
+(1) Easily computable, but not length-preserving.
+For any DistNP-hard problem, one can construct a hard-to-invert function f that transfers protocols of this problem into its results.
 This function is hard to invert on average, but it does not preserve length, and thus it is impossible to translate a uniform distribution on outputs of f into a reasonable distribution on its inputs.
-The reader is welcome to think of a reasonably uniform distribution on proper tilings that would result in a reasonably uniform distribution on their upper rows; we believe that to construct such a distribution is either impossible or requires a major new insight. - 2.
-Length-preserving, but hard to compute.
-Take a DistNP-hard problem and think about the function that sends its input into its output (e.g. the lowest row of the tiling into its uppermost row).
+The reader is welcome to think of a reasonably uniform distribution on proper tilings that would result in a reasonably uniform distribution on their upper rows; we believe that to construct such a distribution is either impossible or requires a major new insight.

+(2) Length-preserving, but hard to compute.
+Take a DistNP-hard problem and consider the function that sends its input into its output (e.g. the lowest row of the tiling into its uppermost row).
 This function is hard to invert and length-preserving, but it is also hard to compute, because to compute it one needs to solve Tiling.

 Following Levin, we get around these obstacles by having a deterministic version of a DistNP-hard problem.
-This time, a Tiling problem produces non-trivial results only if there always is only one proper tile to attach.
-Similarly, in Section 5 we demanded that there is only one rewriting rule that can be applied on each step (we introduced \Rightarrow^ for this very purpose).
-In Section 6 we generalize this idea of determinism, allowing fixed length deterministic backtrack.
+This time, a Tiling problem produces nontrivial results only if there always is only one proper tile to attach.
+Similarly, in Section 5 we demanded that there is only one rewriting rule that applicable on each step (we introduced \Rightarrow^ for this very purpose).
+In Section 6 we slightly generalized this idea of determinism, allowing fixed length deterministic backtrack.
 However, if for all $z \in f^{-1}(y)$ we can do this deterministic procedure, then we can easily invert f.
 So we need that for most z an indeterminism appears and the procedure return z.

-A combinatorial problem should have two properties in order to hold a complete one-way function.
+A combinatorial problem should have two properties in order to hold a complete oneway function.

-- 1. It should have a deterministic restricted version, like Tiling, string rewriting and modified Post Correspondence. - 2.
-Its deterministic version should be powerful enough to simulate a deterministic Turing machine (e.g. natural deterministic Post Correspondence (without any backtrack) is, of course, easy to formulate, but it does not seem to be powerful enough).
+- (1) It should have a deterministic restricted version, like Tiling, string rewriting and modified Post Correspondence. - (2) Its deterministic version should be powerful enough to simulate a deterministic Turing machine.
+For example, natural deterministic Post Correspondence (without any backtrack) is, of course, easy to formulate, but does not seem to be powerful enough.